mat-devx/mat-devx/README.md

 ## ✨ About Me

-Hi!
-I'm **Mathew Valiente**, a passionate junior web developer focused on creating modern, interactive websites with smooth animations and crisp icons.
-I love experimenting with CSS, JavaScript, and animation libraries to make web experiences fun and engaging!
+Hi, I’m Mathew Valiente!
+I'm a passionate junior web developer and aspiring software engineer, with a strong interest in AI and cutting-edge technologies.
+As a student, I’m focused on building interactive websites using CSS, JavaScript, and animation libraries.
+But my curiosity doesn’t stop there—I’m eager to expand my skills into areas like AI development, machine learning, and software engineering to create intelligent, scalable applications.

 - 🧑‍💻 Building real-world projects & learning modern frameworks
 - 🎨 Crafting UIs that are both beautiful & user-friendly